During a pelvic

 Preparation for a Pelvic Laparoscopy

 You usually will prepare for a laparoscopy in much the same way

 laparoscopy.
-Therefore, your doctor may provide special instructions if you are taking any of the following:
+Therefore, your doctor may provide special instructions if you’re taking

 - nonsteroidal anti-inflammatory drugs (NSAIDs),

 - medications that affect blood clotting

 Tell your doctor if you are pregnant or think you might be

 pregnant.
 This will ensure that your fetus isn’t harmed during the procedure.